The Urban Regeneration and Housing Act 2015 - Another Property Charge?

 An unpaid vacant site levy will remain as a charge on the land concerned.
 This will have implications on the sale of a property which has been subject to the levy.
 The levy will have to be discharged prior to sale and a certificate of discharge will be required to be provided to the purchaser.

-For further information on this topic please contact Karen Traynor (Solicitor), or your usual AMOSS contact.
+For further information on this topic please contact Joan Maclean or your usual AMOSS contact.